ehrlich89/forensics/README.md

 - All currently supported features are bundled in the ```RelutionIoTService``` class.
 However, if you want more flexibility, you can build your app on top of the core and service components.
 To get an overview of the SDK's packages and classes, please have a look at our documentation in the ```/docs``` directory.

 ## Getting started
-- In order to get started with your own app, you first need to unzip the "BlueRangeSDK_Android.zip".
+- In order to start with your own app, first you need to unzip the "BlueRangeSDK_iOS.zip".
-- Next, start the Android IDE of your choise (e.g. Android Studio) and import the project contained in the unpacked folder.
-To do this with Android Studio, just click on "Open an existing Android project" right after Android Studio has been started and choose the unpacked folder.
+- Next, start Xcode and import the project that is contained in the unpacked folder.
+To do this, just click on "Open another project" on the "Welcome to Xcode" screen and choose the BlueRange_SDK_iOS.xcodeproj contained inside the subfolder "bluerangesdk".
 - After the project has been imported, just have a look at the project structure on the left side bar.
-- As you can see, the ```com.mway.bluerange.android``` package contains two subpackages ```examples``` and ```sdk```.
+- As you can see, the "sdk" folder contains two subfolders called "examples" and "sdk".
-- The ```sdk``` package consists of the SDK's source code.
-So, if you are interested in how the SDK components are implemented, you should have a closer look at these packages.
+- The "sdk" package contains the SDK's source code.
+So if you are interested in how we implemented the SDK components, you should have a closer look at the packages contained inside.
-- In the ```examples``` package you can see how the SDK components can be used within your app.
-The ```systemtests``` package contains code examples that show you, how to use the SDK's core components.
+- In the "examples" folder you can see, how the SDK components can be used within your app code.
+The ```ExampleApplication```class contains some basic examples, of how the background scanning and advertising services can be started.
-- The ```nearyou``` package contains a reference application displaying you the currently received beacon messages and the executed actions.
-You can test the app, if you have a Bluetooth Low Energy capable device.
-In order to start the app, you only need to build, deploy and start the application.
-If you are using Android Studio, you can simply use the keyboard shortcut ```Shift+F10```.
+- The folder "nearyou" contains an example app, similar to the one contained in the Android SDK, displaying a set of products.
+Each product could in future be tagged with a specific Relution Tag.
+If the device is next to a beacon placed beside the product, the app receives the Relution tags and displays the products that are next to the user.
+You can test the app, if you have an iOS 8.0 device.
+In order to start the app, you only need to build, deploy and start the application by clicking on the "Run" button on the top left corner of Xcode.
+After the app has been built and deployed, you should see the example app on your device listing some sample products how it could look in an app using this SDK.
-- The best way to start writing your own app would be to replace all classes of the NearYou app and transform the code to your own needs.
+- To experiment with the SDK, you can have a look at the source code of the ```ExampleApplication``` which shows you how to use the core components of the SDK.
+In the BlueRange Android SDK you will find some more classes for the persistent logging of an incoming message stream and periodically sending status reports.
+In future we are going to implement these components for the iOS version of the BlueRange SDK, as well.

 ## Reference application

 NearYou is a reference application, which shows you the messages that are currently being received by the app and allows you to check whether you have correctly configured the campaign actions.

-Before you start the app, you must configure the ```RelutionIoTService``` class in the ```com.mway.bluerange.android.examples.nearyou.Application``` class, so that the correct Relution organization will be used.
+Before you start the app, you must configure the ```RelutionIoTService``` class in the ```RelutionIoTAppDelegate``` class, so that the correct Relution organization will be used.
 Please, have a look at the "Sample code" section, to see, what the specific fields of the ```RelutionIoTService```'s configuration mean.

 In order to calibrate an iBeacon, just place your device 1 meter away from the beacon, wait about 5 seconds, and click on the "Calibrate" button.
 To verify, whether the iBeacon has correctly been calibrated, the "Calibrated RSSI" value should have changed to a new value.
 For each iBeacon an estimated distance is calculated.
 The SDK currently supports two distance estimation algorithms.
 The analytical distance estimator computes the distance out of an averaged RSSI value based on a mathematical model.
 The empirical distance estimator on the other side is based on a distance estimation scheme implemented in the Android beacon library, which calculates distances based on measurements that where collected from different Android devices.